johnliu55tw/pelican-cjk/README.rst

 ===================================

-Newline characters in a paragraph will be kept in the output HTML, then browser will interpret this newline character as a **space**.
+Newline characters in a paragraph will be kept in the output HTML, then browser will interpret this newline character as a **space** character.
 This is fine in English, but it looks weird in CJK.
-This plugin solve this problem by removed the newline character surrounded by CJK characters.
+These newline characters will be removed.

 Before:
    這是第一行